 Now, follow the next step to provide payment information.

-If you don’t have or use a credit card, you have the option to pay with PayPal by clicking on “see more payment options”.
-It is free to sign up for a PayPal account.
+If you don’t have or use a credit card in any of those forms of payment, then you have the option to pay with PayPal by clicking on the PayPal selection as shown in the screenshot below.

 4. Choose your password